 We are so glad you are here!

-We have received a grant funding our Supervisor Training Program through funding of the bill Oregon HB 2949 which was passed in 2021.
+In 2023 we received a grant funding our Supervisor Training Program through funding of the bill Oregon HB 2949 which was passed in 2021.

 This grant created a funding stream to expand supervision and support for Culturally and Linguistically representative services for clinicians and supervisors.